 Sergio Tacchini official website

 Sergio Tacchini is another renowned sportswear brand, which was founded in 1966 by Sergio Tacchini, an Italian Champion tennis player, after he retired from the sport.
 The concept for this brand was simple: to add some color to tennis, a sport where the color white was practically the only option for tennis wear.

-Around the 90s, the brand took upon itself to vastly expand its product range by including shoes for athletic and leisure wear, as well as apparel for different sports, such as skiing, sailing and others.
+Around the 90s, the brand took it upon itself to vastly expand its product range by including shoes for athletic and leisure wear, as well as apparel for different sports, such as skiing, sailing, and others.